 |---|---|---|---|---|

 The most common reason for delays is paperwork.
-Whether you ship via Post or Courier, accuracy is key.
+Whether you ship by post or courier, accuracy is key.

 This is the passport for your goods.
 It must include:

-If you are shipping specific commodities, you need more than just customs clearance:
+If you ship specific commodities, you need more than customs clearance:

-Understanding the duty-free thresholds can save you (and your customers) significant money.
+Understanding the current duty rules can save you and your customers significant money.

-If your goods are made in Canada or Mexico, they qualify for duty-free import under the USMCA agreement.
-You must provide a valid Certification of Origin.
+If your goods are made in Canada or Mexico, they qualify for duty-free import under the USMCA agreement, which shields them from the base MFN duty.
+You must provide a valid certification of origin.

-If the value of the goods to the USA exceeds $2,500 USD, there needs to be a clearly defined Importer of Record or IOR.
-The IOR usually submits a Power of Attorney (POA) giving their customs broker authorization to make entry on their behalf.
-This authorization is via Form 5106.
-Note that the receiver or consignee is not always the importer of record.
+If the value of the goods entering the USA exceeds 2500 USD, there must be a clearly defined Importer of Record (IOR).
+The IOR usually submits a Power of Attorney (POA) authorizing their customs broker to make entry on their behalf, via Form 5106.
+Note that the receiver or consignee is not always the Importer of Record.

-Say, for example, the client you sold the goods to asked you to send the goods directly to their customer.
-In this case, the consignee would not be the IOR.
+For example, if the client you sold the goods to asks you to ship directly to their customer, the consignee would not be the IOR.

 Yes.
-Canadian companies can register as a Foreign Importer of Record by registering with US customs, assigning a broker (Form 5106), and getting a surety bond (of at least $50,000).
+A Canadian company can register as a Foreign Importer of Record with US Customs by assigning a broker (Form 5106) and obtaining a surety bond of at least 50000 USD.
+This lets the Canadian seller act as importer and deliver duty paid, just like a domestic supplier.

 Expand your cross-border opportunity with Jet's professionals.
 We help you choose the right mix of courier, trucking, and postal solutions.

-Disclaimer: The information in this post is for general guidance only and subject to change.
-Always confirm regulations with a customs broker or carrier prior to shipping.
+Disclaimer: This information is for general guidance only and is subject to change.
+Tariff rates in particular are changing frequently in 2026.
+Always confirm current regulations with a customs broker or carrier before shipping.